department-of-veterans-affairs/vets-website/va-gov/pages/health-care/view-test-lab-results.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You can use this tool to view your VA results and self-entered information if you meet all of the requirements listed below.
+You can use this tool to view your VA results and information you enter yourself if you meet all of the requirements listed below.

 **Both of these must be true.
 You're:**
 - Enrolled in VA health care, **and**